edgedb/easy-edgedb/README.md

 You'll notice two things here:

 - `DETACHED`.
 This is because we are inside of an `INSERT` for the `NPC` type, but we want to link to the same type: another `NPC`.
-We need to add `DETACHED` to tell EdgeDB that we are talking about `NPC` in general, not the `NPC` that we are inserting right now.
+We need to add `DETACHED` to specify that we are talking about `NPC` in general, not the `NPC` that we are inserting right now.
 - `LIMIT 1`.
 This is because the link is a `single link`.
 EdgeDB doesn't know how many results we might get: for all it knows, there might be 2 or 3 or more `Jonathan Harkers`.
 To guarantee that we are only creating a `single link`, we use `LIMIT 1`.
-And of course `LIMIT 2` will work just fine if we want to link to up to 2 objects.
+And of course `LIMIT 2`, `LIMIT 3` etc. will work just fine if we want to link to a certain maximum number of objects.

-We will also add Mina to Jonathan Harker as well in the same way.
 Now we want to make a query to see who is single and who is not.
 This is easy by using a "computable", where we can create a new variable that we define with `:=`.
 First here is a normal query:

 ```
 select Person {